PhpGt/Dom/README.md

-# The modern DOM API for PHP 7 applications.
+# The modern DOM API for PHP 7 projects.

 ***